 It’s that time of year again.
-The shopping centres have their aircon set at such a low temperature you could almost forget it’s an Australian Christmas.
-They’re flooded with Christmas trees, sparkly lights, and giant baubles.
-Whether you love Christmas or you hate it, it’s full of great marketing opportunities.
+The shopping centres are flooded with Christmas trees and unnecessarily large baubles, and your Afterpays are stacking up.
+Whether you love Christmas or you hate it, it’s full of amazing marketing opportunities.

 Ideally, you’re strategising and putting together your Christmas marketing plan in July, maybe even March (there’s no such thing as too organised).
 But if you haven’t… now is definitely the time to get it together.

 LUSH have pre-sorted gift packs that are neatly put together in a box and already wrapped.
 You literally just have to buy it and write a name on the gift tag (which is also provided).
 One of the most beneficial rules in marketing is to never underestimate just how lazy consumers are.
 Providing quality gift packs or even just specialised packaging really is enough to bring more consumers to your store.
 Be sure to advertise it.
 Find your strongest marketing avenue, say social media, and create a post to show off your specialised packaging.